OSHE-Github/Echo-Net/Documents/Assembly_Guide.md

 # Antenna

 1. Download the .stl file for the antenna case
-2. 3D printing the case
+2. 3D print the case
    1. Requires two of the same prints sides are identical

 <div align="center">
 <img src="../Media/antennaPrint.png" alt="Final Assembled Reader" width="229" height="256" style="transform: rotate(45deg);">
 </div>

-3. Cut 2 piece of 8 Gauge copper wire to 73 cm
+3. Cut 2 pieces of 8 Gauge copper wire to 73 cm
 4. Use a hammer to flat one end of the wire
 5. Drill a small hole through the flatten copper
    1. This hole helps with thermal relief when soldering